Leonardrae/github-move/README.md

-This is a sample git operation test
+This is a sample git operation test..
+Thank you